Synra-Labs/Synra-Nspire/README.md

-# Synra Nspire
+# Synra Nspire™

-Synra Labs™ is an AI research and development lab on a mission to democratize advanced model creation and drive the world toward autonomous intelligence.
+Synra Labs is an AI research and development lab on a mission to democratize advanced model creation and drive the world toward autonomous intelligence.

-Our flagship product, **Synra Nspire**, is a platform for **custom LLM generation, training, and deployment**.
+Our flagship product, **Synra Nspire™**, is a platform for **custom LLM generation, training, and deployment**.
 It enables individuals and enterprises to build, fine-tune, and manage domain-specific language models with minimal overhead — leveraging **AI Logic** to automate much of the engineering effort traditionally required.

 ---